 Where applicable, we follow established practices.
 For example, retention, persistence, and completion figures are assembled by IR using the same "cohort" methodology utilized by institutions across the United States.

-You can learn more about these standards by consulting the "Data term glossary", also linked on our resource page.
+You can learn more about these standards by consulting the IPEDS glossary, also linked on our resource page.

 Most IR reports are checked by at least one external party.
 For example, graduation and retention figures are checked by:

 Additionally, most college guides have range and change checks that would identify unusual values or significant changes.